 No matter what your band or musical project is, the same rules apply to all: If you want to get anything accomplished, you need to have a plan for practice.

 The first order of business at your very first band practice should be to determine some goals for your new band.
 Why are you all there together and what are you trying to accomplish?
 You might spend your whole first rehearsal trying to figure this out, but it's worth it.
 The answers you come up with here will guide your decisions.

-There are countless tomes written on goal setting, and it's not a terrible idea to find some good business and motivational books to help you understand the process and psychology of establishing goals.
+There are countless books written on goal setting, and it's not a terrible idea to find some good business and motivational material to help you understand the process and psychology of establishing goals.
 Here are a few things to ask yourself:

 - What are your short-term goals?
 Where do you want this band to be in the six months?
 What steps toward your 5-year goal can you accomplish by then?
 Revisit this goal every six months and adjust it depending on your progress.

 - What are your immediate goals?
 These goals should lead up to the completion of your short-term goal.
 Figure out what you need to do next to make it happen.
 Write the band's first song?
 Learn a cover tune?
 Maybe even just get through one song without making a mistake!

 These small steps add up to the big picture, and these goals should be readjusted each rehearsal session.
 You should talk about it before you break up for the night so you're all on the same page next time you get together.